 The Council also has specific powers and holds the Non-Executive Directors to account for the performance of the Board of Directors.
 Its duties include:

-appointing and setting the pay and terms and conditions of appointment of the Trust Chairman and Non-Executive Directors
+appointing and setting the pay and terms and conditions of appointment of the Trust Chair and Non-Executive Directors

 ratifying the appointment of the Chief Executive